 Goal Competencies Conditions Success Criteria Evaluation Methods and by Whom What are the goals?
 Keep the number as manageable as possible.
 Make sure goals are clearly related to the school's priorities in developing as a Thinking School.
 What are the skills and competencies people need to successfully meet the goals that have been established.
 Make sure these skills and competencies reflect the ultimate goal of sustainability.
 What material and financial resources are needed to fully support this effort and provide optimal conditions for professional learning and student growth and development?
 Make sure to consider material resources as well as physical space necessary to support the learning.
 Against what criteria will success be judged?
 Make sure wherever possible, to express these in terms of pupil outcomes - what will be the impact on pupil's learning?
 Refer explicitly to the school.
 How will the school evaluate the degree to which the criteria have been met and who will evaluate the effectiveness of the tasks?
 Identify the methods which will be used: • classroom observation • quality of learning environment • pupil perceptions • discussions with staff, governors, parents • assessment data Name the person(s) who will assess the impact on standards, teaching and learning.
-Tasks What are the tasks Timescale What is the Staff Responsible Monitoring Tasks and by Whom Governors' / School Board Members' Action Costs How much will it cost to which need to be done in order to meet the goal? timescale?
-Who will carry out the tasks?
-Name the people: responsible for monitoring?
-Name the 'partner' governor(s) carry out each of the tasks?
+What are the tasks which need to be done in order to meet the goal?
 Identify and express clearly, all the tasks which will be needed to each goal.
-When you hope to reach the goal When each task will be done Identify the actions to be taken and by whom: How will the governor be informed/ involved?
+Timescale What is the timescale?
+Identify: • When you hope to reach the goal • When each task will be done Staff Responsible Who will carry out the tasks?
+Name the people: Monitoring Tasks and by Whom Who will be responsible for monitoring?
+Identify the actions to be taken and by whom: Governors' / School Board Members' Action Name the 'partner' governor(s) How will the governor be informed/ involved?
+Costs How much will it cost to carry out each of the tasks?
 Identify as precisely as possible how much it will cost to do the tasks and carry out the evaluation in terms of money and staff time